 The primary certifications in Automotive areas are the ASE Certifications.
 Students may elect to take these certification exams to obtain ASE recognition but this is not required as part of our program.
 The Automotive Technology program is not currently accredited through National Automotive Technicians Educational Foundation (NEATEF); however, application for this accreditation this is currently under review.
+Approved by Assessment: Approved by LOT: Approved by Cabinet: 09-14-12 Approved by Board of Governors: Page 9

+APPENDIX I

-APPENDIX I Required Courses
+Required Courses

-The Certificate in Automotive Technology will include the following courses:
+The Certificate in Automotive Technology will include the following courses: General Education:

-General Education: